 The job was nearly insurmountable.
 One thing I needed was to off-load safety training.

 I needed to implement a repeatable, consistent method to keep up with annual requirements and new employee training in high turn-over positions.
 I didn’t have the band-width to develop and deploy training along with my other duties.

-I found the online safety training solution I believed to be the best.
+I found the safety training online I believed to be the best.
 Because I had no budget, I needed to pitch the training subscription fee to a leadership team made up of 20 people from all of the affiliate businesses.

 Somehow, I had gotten the leadership team to agree to a quarterly safety meeting when I first started the job, so that was where I made my pitch.

 My manager, who was the Director of Human Resources, warned me ahead of time not to get my hopes up because the leadership team rarely approved anything at a first ask and always wanted to know more.

 I leaned into my strength as a decent storyteller.
 I told them a story, weaving in as much business language learning as I could to explain where the company was regarding safety.